-These cards typically offer either a lower-than-average or 0 percent introductory APR for at least the first several months, and often more than a year, which allows you to contribute more money toward your principal balance and less toward interest charges.
+These cards typically offer either a lower-than-average or 0 percent introductory APR on balance transfers for at least the first several months, and often more than a year.
+During this period, you can contribute more money toward your principal balance and less toward interest charges.
 You’ll just need to be sure to have a payoff plan in place before you start, as any balance that remains at the end of your intro APR period will be subject to the card’s regular APR.

-If your current credit card has a high interest rate, a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost but you’ll typically need good to excellent credit to qualify.
-These cards usually don’t offer rewards or many perks either, as the intro APR is the big appeal.
+If your current credit card has a high interest rate, a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost, but you’ll typically need good to excellent credit to qualify.
+These cards usually don’t offer rewards or many perks either, as the intro APR is the primary benefit.

 Need to carry a balance?
 Get a low-interest credit card

-These cards are a good fit if you need to carry a balance long-term or finance expenses over time while minimizing interest charges.
-They tend to come in two major forms, offering either a lower ongoing rate than the average credit card APR or a 0 percent introductory APR on new purchases.
+A low-interest credit card is a good fit if you need to carry a balance long-term or finance expenses over time while minimizing interest charges.
+These cards tend to come in two major forms, offering either a lower ongoing rate than the average credit card APR or a 0 percent introductory APR on new purchases.

-A card that comes with a promotional APR on purchases will make the most sense if you have major expenses on the horizon and would like to pay them off over time while avoiding interest–such as a major home repair, move or renovation.
-Promotional APRs on new purchases typically last for 12 to 18 months, after which any remaining balance is subject to the card’s regular APR.
+A card that comes with a promotional APR on purchases will make the most sense if you have major expenses—such as a major home repair, move or renovation—on the horizon and would like to pay them off over time while avoiding interest.
+Promotional APRs on new purchases typically last 12 to 18 months, after which any remaining balance is subject to the card’s regular APR.

 Meanwhile, if you plan to carry a balance for multiple years, you should focus less on the introductory rate and more on the ongoing APR.
 Some low-interest cards can offer rates below 10 percent, well below what you’ll find on the typical credit card.